Introduction

 June gluts are usually smaller than the courgette-and-tomato chaos of late summer, but they can still sneak up on you.
 Strawberries, herbs, salad leaves, peas and broad beans can all arrive quickly once they start, especially after a warm spell.

 The trick is to deal with them while they are still fresh.
-Some June crops are best eaten straight away, some freeze well, and some are perfect for quick preserving.
-If everything sits in a bowl on the side for “later”, later often turns into compost.
+Some June crops are best eaten straight away, some freeze well, and some are useful for quick preserving.

 |---|---|---|